QuantEcon/NUS_workshop_2016/README.md

 such as [Python](https://www.python.org/) and [Julia](http://julialang.org/)
 for research and policy analysis.

-This workshop will cover the basics of these two language and how they can be used for computational economics.
-We that participants know some economics and have basic programming skills, but do not know either Python or Julia.
-We will provide a comparison and overview of these languanges, including set up and installation.
+This workshop will cover the basics of these two language and their use in computational economics.
+We assume that participants have basic programming skills but do not know either Python or Julia.
+We will provide a comparison and overview of these languanges, including set up, installation and some useful libraries.

 ### Instructions